-This is the ultimate gluten-free sugar cookie recipe.
+This is the ultimate gluten-free cut-out cookie recipe.
 Buttery, sweet, and perfect for making holiday cut-outs and special occasion cookies.
-You can eat them plain or get fancy with your decorations.
+You can eat these gluten-free sugar cookies plain or get fancy with your decorations.
 But know that this cookie recipe is where taste and texture collide for total sugar cookie bliss.

 This post may include affiliate links.
 Please read my disclosure policy.

-Finding gluten-free cookie recipes that are as good as the original is rare.
-And now we have two more!
-If you enjoy this sugar cookie recipe be sure to check out our gluten-free gingerbread cookie recipe before Christmas!
+If you enjoy this classic cookie recipe be sure to check out my gluten-free gingerbread cookie recipe before Christmas!
+Both are perfect for sharing with friends and family.

 Jump to: